ivi-42/Play-with-data/README.md

 Use the Google colab to start it in cloud and see the script at work.

 There are also 2 pdf in this repository, one called ai_basic_fast.pdf and one gianni.pojani_ai_basics.pdf.
-The first, is a digestible overview of the algorithms used, the second is a more verbos writing over the research done and the direction to take, with particular focus on experimentation and functionality.
+The first, is a digestible overview of the algorithms used, done by chatgpt, the second is a more verbose writing over the research done and the direction to take, with particular focus on experimentation and functionality.
 ## Key Components

 ### Data Fetching and Preprocessing